lyndsysimon/.com/content/articles/pycon_drama.rst

 What gave (and still gives) me pause is that *this seems to be effective*.
-Organizations like PyLadies_ and LadyCoders_ have increased the proportion of female Python developers are community functions, and at PyCon in particular - and while I wouldn't hold up a specific proportion as a goal, it is readily apparent that bringing different perspective and thought patterns into Python is a good thing.
+Organizations like PyLadies_ and LadyCoders_ have increased the proportion of female Python developers at community functions, and at PyCon in particular - and while I wouldn't hold up a specific proportion as a goal, it is readily apparent that bringing different perspective and thought patterns into Python is a good thing.